-Admission Requirements: A new class begins each Summer Session I. Enrollment is limited to 50 qualified applicants per class.
+Admission Requirements: A new class begins each Summer Session I. \Enrollment is limited to 30-50 qualified applicants per class depending on instructor and clinical availability.
 To be eligible for admission to the program, each applicant must:

-- 1. be a high school graduate or hold a certificate of equivalency (GED); - 2. meet all College admission requirements; - submitanapplication with ACT or SAT scores to the Vocational Nursing department.
-Minimum acceptable scores are a reading, English and composite ACT score of 18, or a combined SAT score of 860 with a minimum SAT Critical Reading score of 430 (writing portion is not counted).
-Scores must be since 1996. - 4. attend an information meeting with the chairperson of Vocational Nursing before registration; - If accepted into the LVN program, provide documentation of: (1) a physical examination which includes tuberculosis screening, and immunization updates in accordance with the department's immunization guidelines; and (2) current certification in American Heart Association Class "C" CPR for Healthcare Providers. - 6.
-Individuals that have been convicted of a felony may not be licensed in the State of Texas and are ineligible to apply to the program. - 7.
-Deadline for 2013 class applications is December 10, 2012.
+- be a high school graduate or hold a certificate of equivalency (GED); - 2. meet all College admission requirements; - submit an application with HESI scores to the Vocational Nursing department.
+Minimum acceptable scores are reading, vocabulary, grammar, basic math, anatomy and physiology and composite HESI score of 75.
+Scores must be within 5 years of application deadline date. - 4. attend an information meeting with the chairperson of Vocational Nursing before registration; either August 9, Septebmer 13, October 11, or November 8.
+All are at 3pm on a Friday.
+DO NOT BRING CHILDREN. - 5.
+If accepted into the LVN program, provide documentation of: (1) a physical examination which includes tuberculosis screening, and immunization updates in accordance with the department's immunization guidelines; and (2) current certification in American Heart Association Class "C" CPR for Healthcare Providers. - Individuals that have been convicted of a felony may not be licensed in the State of Texas and are ineligible to apply to the program. - 7.
+Deadline for 2014 class applications is December 2, 2013.

-- 1. Expenses for the entire program are approximately \$5,600 (\$7,400 for students living out-of-district).
-This includes ACT/SAT test fee, CPR certification requirement, all tuition and fees, malpractice insurance, books, miscellaneous supplies, uniforms, andcosts related to graduation and licensure.
-Additional costs of health insurance and transportation are the student's responsibility. - A passing average of at least 75 must be attained in every course.
+- Expenses for the entire program are approximately \$5,600 (\$7,400 for students living out-of-district).
+This includes HESI test fee, CPR certification requirement, all tuition and fees, malpractice insurance, books, miscellaneous supplies, uniforms, andcosts related to graduation and licensure.
+Additional costs of health insurance and transportation are the student's responsibility. - 2.
+A passing average of at least 75 must be attained in every course.
 In courses that have both a lecture and a clinical component, the student must maintain at least a 75 average in each component.
-An average below 75 will constitute grounds for student withdrawal from the program. - Maximum allowable absences is three (3) per course.
+An average below 75 will constitute grounds for student withdrawal from the program. - 3.
+Maximum allowable absences is three (3) per course.
 Tardiness is defined as more than 15 minutes past the scheduled class/clinical hour.
 Three (3) tardies equals one absence.
 Excessive absences or chronic tardiness will constitute a failing grade in that course. - 4.
 The Vocational Nursing department reserves the right to at any time request the withdrawal or dismissal of any student whose attendance, conduct, personal qualities or abilities, and/or scholastic records (clinical or academic proficiency) indicate that it would be inadvisable for the student to continue in the program. - 5.
 Re-entry students will be admitted only as space permits, and must fulfill current admission criteria, including current physical examination, current CPR certification, and current CDC instruction.
 Students will be allowed to re-enter the program one time only.
 Students who withdraw and later wish to re-enroll must reapply within one year from the date of withdrawal in order to finish the curriculum. - 6.
 Transfer students from programs other than Alvin Community College are not accepted.
 New students must apply during the application period even if they have been in another nursing program previously.
 Courses will be evaluated for transfer on an individual basis.

 Nursing courses older than 2 years old will not be considered for transfer credit.